Ian-Tseng/stock-trader/README.md

 ### Idea
 ```
-1. Find the price delta in a season if it greater than whole data’s price delta and split them into different life period.
+1. Find the price delta in a season if it greater than whole data’s price delta and split them into different life periods.

 2. Tag the price a different stage every day and every period.
 It use from 0 to 7 in this data, 0 means the lowest price and 7 means the highest price ever appears in that period.
 In other words, the stage depends on the data in which period.